 - responsibly sourced

 - independently verified

-- sustainable
+- -sustainable

 - traceable

 - ...
 PRODUCTS and INGREDIENTS

 Learn more at aointl.com

-As of March 31, 2018, AOI's consolidated entities employed approximately 3,450 full-time people.
-Seasonal employees varied between 5,500 and 9,600 depending on the time of the year.
-Our people are employed in 35+ countries across five continents.
+As of March 31, 2020, AOI's consolidated entities employed approximately 2,804 full-time people.
+Seasonal employees varied between 5,000 and 10,000 depending on the time of the year.
+Our people are employed in 28 countries across five continents.

 Our core business is primarily focused on tobacco leaf produced by hundreds of thousands of growers around the world.
-We own and operate 11 processing factories in 7 countries.
+We own and operate 11 processing factories in seven countries.
 We contract directly with growers to purchase the majority of our tobacco.
 While these farms vary in size and complexity, the majority worldwide are smallholder family farms of a hectare or less.

-We also contract with larger farms which employ hired labor to support crop production.
+OUR POLICIES, PROCEDURES AND STANDARDS

+Our approach to addressing modern slavery risks is supported by clear policies, procedures and standards that detail the way we do business, how we behave and our expectations of those we do business with.
+These include:

+Child Labor Policy

-Our Code of Business Conduct
+Code of Business Conduct

+Human Rights Policy

+Agricultural Labor Practices (ALP) Program

+Corporate Social Responsibility Policy

+Third-Party Services Provider Compliance Policies

-Our Code of Business Conduct is our guide to ethical and lawful conduct.
-It clearly defines AOI's expectations for legal and ethical behavior on the part of every employee - an obligation that is a condition of employment.
+Code of Business Conduct Our Code of Business Conduct is our guide to ethical and lawful conduct.
+It clearly defines the Company's expectations for legal and ethical behavior on the part of every employee - an obligation that is a condition of employment.
 The Code of Business Conduct is available in 21 languages.
 Within our Code of Business Conduct, we explicitly state our commitment to eliminating human rights abuses, including forced labor, within our direct operations and throughout our Supply Chain.
 The expectations set forth in our Code of Business Conduct are echoed in our Human Rights Policy.

-Our Agricultural Labor Practices Program

-AOI's Agricultural Labor Practices (ALP) Program sets the human rights standards by which our contracted growers are expected to abide.
+Agricultural Labor Practices Program The Company's Agricultural Labor Practices (ALP) Program sets the human rights standards by which our contracted growers are expected to abide.
 The standards in this program are based on labor standards of the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work and other relevant ILO conventions.
 National and local legislation supersedes when it is more restrictive than ILO guidance.
 The standards must be interpreted and implemented in line with local laws and ILO conventions.
 Included within this program is a standard to address forced labor, which states that all farm labor must be voluntary.
-The standards by which we measure this include:

-- Workers do not work under bond, debt or threat and must receive wages directly from the employer - Workers are free to leave their employment at any time with reasonable notice - Workers are not required to make financial deposits with employers - Wages or income from crops and work done are not withheld beyond the legal and agreed payment conditions - Growers do not retain the original identity documents of any worker - The grower does not employ prison or compulsory labor
+The standards by which we measure this include: - Workers do not work under bond, debt or threat and must receive wages directly from the employer - Workers are free to leave their employment at any time with reasonable notice - Workers are not required to make financial deposits with employers - Wages or income from crops and work done are not withheld beyond the legal and agreed payment conditions - Growers do not retain the original identity documents of any worker - The grower does not employ prison or compulsory labor

-Our Corporate Social Responsibility Policy

-The ALP program is supported by our Corporate Social Responsibility Policy, which confirms our commitment to protecting the human rights of individuals in our supply chain.
+Corporate Social Responsibility Policy The ALP program is supported by our Corporate Social Responsibility Policy, which confirms our commitment to protecting the human rights of individuals in our supply chain.
 The policy clearly states an objective to eliminate forced labor in our business and our supply chain.

-Our Third-Party Services Provider Compliance Policies

-Our Third-Party Services Provider Compliance Policies require that our service providers not use any illegal, unethical or improper methods of doing business, which would reasonably include human rights abuses, and that they may not utilize any payments from AOI for any illegal, unethical or improper purpose.
+Third-Party Services Provider Compliance Policies Through our parent company, Pyxus International, we have Third-Party Services Provider Compliance Policies that require our service providers not use any illegal, unethical or improper methods of doing business, which would reasonably include human rights abuses.
+These policies also state that third-party services providers may not utilize any payments from the Company for any illegal, unethical or improper purpose.